History of Yukon: 19th century

 European incursions into what later became the Yukon started in the first half of the 19th century with the fur trade.
 Hudson's Bay Company explorers and traders from Mackenzie River trading posts used two different routes to enter Yukon and created trading posts along the way.
 The northern route started in Fort McPherson, Northwest Territories along the Mackenzie River, crossed the mountains into the Bell and Porcupine Rivers to the Yukon River.
-The southern route started at Fort Laird, then westward along the Liard River to Frances Lake and then along the Pelly River to its juncture with Yukon River.
+The southern route started at Fort Liard, then westward along the Liard River to Frances Lake and then along the Pelly River to its juncture with Yukon River.

 After establishing Fort McPherson, John Bell crossed the mountains into Yukon River watershed in 1845, and went down the Rat River (today the Bell River) to its confluence with the Porcupine River.
 After managing the fur trade at Fort McPherson, he returned to the Bell River, and followed the Porcupine to its juncture with Yukon River, the eventual site of Fort Yukon.
 Soon after, Alexander Hunter Murray established trading posts at Lapierre House (1846) and at Fort Yukon (1847) at the juncture of the Porcupine and Yukon Rivers.
 Murray drew numerous sketches of fur trade posts and of people and wrote the Journal of Yukon, 1847–48, which gives valuable insight into the culture of local Gwich’in First Nation people at the time.

 While the post was actually in Russian Alaska, the Hudson's Bay Company continued to trade there until expelled by the American traders in 1869, following the Alaska Purchase.
 A new trading post, Rampart House was established upstream along the Porcupine, but it also proved to be just inside Alaska's boundary.
 Gwich’in people, especially under the leadership of Sahneuti, played off the Hudson's Bay Company against American traders from the Alaska Commercial Company.

 Fort Selkirk in 2006.
 Originally built in 1848 by the Hudson's Bay Company, it was sacked in 1852 and not rebuilt until 1889.